Premarital Counseling Questions

 Introduction

-Premarital counseling involves discussing important relationship topics to evaluate compatibility and equip couples with skills for a healthy marriage.
-By addressing critical issues beforehand, counseling helps marriages get off to a strong start.
+Premarital counselling involves discussing important relationship topics to evaluate compatibility and equip couples with skills for a healthy marriage.
+By addressing critical issues beforehand, counselling helps marriages get off to a strong start.

 Specifically, tailored questions are asked to uncover potential challenges and strengthen strengths.
 This article covers some common ones across key evaluation domains.